utah-cs3550-fa25/assignments/study-guide.md

 selectors and the `:hover` selector.
 Given an HTML page you should be able to write selectors for various elements on that page.

-**Properties**: You should know the following CSS properties and what valid values for each property look like:
+**Properties**: You should know the following CSS properties and how to write values for them:

 - `font-family`, `font-weight`, `font-style`, `font-size`, and `text-decoration`